 Photovoltaic solar is a technology that uses semiconductor materials to directly convert sunlight into electricity.
 Photovoltaic systems use solar cells in the form of wafers, which are typically made of crystalline silicon.
 These wafers are sensitive to sunlight, and produce a small direct current when exposed to light.
 When the wafers are combined into large arrangements (called modules), these modules produce a great amount of electrical power.
 Each module generates electricity in the form of Direct Current (DC).
 The best part: there are no moving parts, no noise, and no emissions.

-At Day One Solar, we design an array of modules sized to meet your specific electric energy needs.
-We also install a device called an inverter which converts DC into AC (Alternating Current), the electricity standard used in your home or business.
-The system design also insures that you remain “grid-tied” – meaning that you have seamless access to your electric utility’s power grid for times of the day and night when your electricity usage exceeds your electricity generation.
-The photovoltaic solar panels have a lifetime of over 20 years which translates to a lower electric energy cost than that of traditional fossil fuel based power generation.
+At Day One Solar, we design a variety of modules to meet your specific energy needs.
+We also install a device called an inverter, which converts DC into AC (Alternating Current) — the electricity standard used in your home or business.
+The system’s design also ensures that you remain “grid-tied”, meaning that you have seamless access to your electric utility’s power grid.
+This is important during the day and at night when your electricity usage exceeds the amount of electricity you are generating.
+Additionally, our solar panels have a lifetime of over 20 years, which allows for a reduced energy cost than that of the traditional fossil fuel-based power generation.

 Fun Fact: While French Physicist Edmund Becquerel is credited with discovering the photovoltaic effect in 1839, the first practical photovoltaic solar cell was invented by Bell Laboratories in 1954 for use as a power source for remote telephone service stations.